Leaves scattered across ground

 Webinar: Collaborating with Master Naturalists

-In July 2020, P&TC organized a webinar, inviting Amy Rager with UofM Extension and the Master Naturalist program to discuss how the program works and how friends groups can work with Master Naturalist volunteers.
+In July 2020, P&TC organized a webinar, inviting Amy Rager with UofM Extension and the Master Naturalist program to discuss how the program works and how Friends Groups can work with Master Naturalist volunteers.
 Jay McLaren with Friends of Whitewater State Park and Beth Hayden with Gateway Brown’s Creek Trail Association both joined to talk about how their groups are already working with Master Naturalist volunteers.

 Project and Event Examples

-Find examples for events and projects friends groups have been implementing.
+Find examples for events and projects Friends Groups have been implementing.

 See All Stories